Gigaspaces/xap-docs/site/content/xap/12.3/admin/controlling-the-replication-redo-log.markdown

 # API Example

-The RedoLogTest {{%download "/download_files/redologDemo.zip" %}} starts a cluster with a single partition (primary + backup) with mirror enabled and WAN GW enabled.
+The [RedoLogTest](/download_files/redologDemo.zip) starts a cluster with a single partition (primary + backup) with mirror enabled and WAN GW enabled.
 The mirror and WAN GW are not running.
 It is writing a few entries to the space and later removes them.
 A replication filter is active, allowing you to track the activity where space classes that include `replicate=false` are not replicated.

 ![redo](/attachment_files/redo-log.png)